Home

 Tropical Update

 As discussed above, Imelda continues to move across the western Atlantic, turning away from the East Coast today.
-Humberto, to Imelda's east, will also move away from the East Coast as it moves to the northeast, deeper into the central Atlantic.
+It could threaten Bermuda late Wednesday.
+Humberto, to Imelda's northeast, will also move away from the East Coast as it turns to the northeast and east, deeper into the central Atlantic.
 No other threats are present.

 App News